-With Easter kicking off the month, it also can kick up some trouble for the pets in and around your household.
+With Easter kicking off this weekend, it also can kick up some trouble for the pets in and around your household.

 From the chocolate bunny and sugar-free candies to the beautiful lily Grandma sent you – these new additions to our home around spring and the Easter holiday can cause some serious issues.

 Firstly, anything new often needs to be explored by your pets.
 Dogs are 3-4 times more likely to get into trouble than your kitty companion but if you bring in some grass for the Easter basket – all bets are off!
 That synthetic grass is fun for cats and a nightmare waiting to happen.

 There are PLENTY of other hazards we do not even think about but when special occasions happen, our animals get especially interested.

 I literally just performed a kitty visit last evening and found a porcelain candy dish on the floor with Cadbury mini eggs strewn all over the place.
 Thankfully none of them looked bitten into and it appears the two tabby cats had a blast bobbing the wobbly eggs all over the wood floor in the living room.

 - I already touched upon the synthetic grass that’s found in Easter baskets.
 It’s plastic, it’s fun to chew and worse, its fun for your cat or dog to swallow.
 Remember, if you see any sticking out of your pet’s mouth or bum, only try gently to see if it will come out without ANY tension.
 You get the slightest bit of tension – you’re off to the vet.
 Grass like this or stringy items can wrap themselves around your pet’s throat or intestines and if you pull you could cause cuts, tears or just a horrible mess inside their bodies so leave the extraction to your veterinarian.